 On this page:

-EV charging station home installation levels
+What are the EV charging station home installation levels?

 There are three basic charging speeds, or levels, for electric vehicles.
 These are Level 1 (slow), Level 2 (medium) and Level 3 (fast).
 Charging times can vary between 30 minutes and 24 hours, depending on the power source.
 An electric car charged in under an hour at a public fast-charging station may take up to 20 hours to charge at home.
 EV charging levels are shown below.